Related ToolsPyramid AnalyticsLookerTableauPower BiQlik SenseDomoZoho Analytics

 The Associative Difference

-Instead of pre-defined drill-down paths (region → state → city), users explore in any direction.
-Click on a product category and Qlik instantly highlights related customers, time periods, regions, and sales reps.
-Then click on a region to see related products and time periods.
-No pre-built navigation required.
+Instead of pre-defined drill-down paths, users explore in any direction: click a product category and Qlik highlights related customers, time periods, regions, and sales reps; click a region to see related products.
+This approach surfaces hidden relationships - patterns like a specific product+region+rep combination consistently underperforming, without IT-built custom reports.

 AI Capabilities